ipfs/ipfs-docs/docs/concepts/nodes.md

 ## Implementations

-Protocol Labs manages two implementations of the IPFS spec: Kubo and Kubo.
+Protocol Labs manages two implementations of the IPFS spec: Kubo and Helia.
 These implementations use specific types of _nodes_ to perform server, browser, and other client functions.

 [Read more about our implementations](./ipfs-implementations.md)